wavefrontHQ/docs/pages/doc/dashboards_interacting.md

 The Events overlay option allows you to display events on the X-axis of charts.
 See [Displaying Events in Charts](charts_events_displaying.html).

 ### Dashboard Variables
 [Dashboard variables](dashboards_variables.html) are used within ts() expressions, and can represent any string of text such as a source name, ts() call, or set of advanced functions.
-If the existing dashboard you’re viewing has dashboard variables attached to it, then you will typically see a Variables section below the Time bar.
+If the existing dashboard you’re viewing has dashboard variables attached to it, then you will typically see a Variables section below the time bar.

 ### Sections
-The Sections bar is located directly below the Time bar and allows you to jump to any section on a dashboard.
+The Sections bar is located directly below the time bar and allows you to jump to any section on a dashboard.
 By default, every dashboard has at least one section.
 Dashboard sections allow you to group saved charts in a meaningful way.
-As with the Time bar, the Sections bar always appears at the top of the dashboard screen.
+As with the time bar, the Sections bar always appears at the top of the dashboard screen.
 Rather than scrolling, you can jump to a desired section by clicking the section name on the Sections bar.

 ![section toc](images/section_toc.png)